FLSA Lawyer Near Me in Virginia

 In New Jersey, the minimum wage is $14.53 per hour, effective from January 1, 2023, for most workers.
 If you need more information on this, contact our New Jersey FLSA lawyer.
 Also, if you are living in South New Jersey, discuss with a reputed FLSA lawyer NYC in your location.

 In Maryland, the minimum wage is $12.50 per hour with effect from January 1, 2022.
 It may be noted that California has the country’s highest minimum wage fixed at $15 per hour.
 The minimum wage will increase yearly until the saturation point of $15.00 per hour in January 2026.
 The law also describes overtime pay for qualifying employees.
-According to the Act, the employer must compensate one and half times the regular rate for each hour worked over 40 hours per week.
+According to the Act, the employer must compensate one and a half times the regular rate for each hour worked over 40 hours per week.
 The situation is no different in Baltimore.
-If you are looking for a Baltimore FLSA lawyer to know more, contact the Law Offices of SRIS, P.C.
+If you are looking for a Baltimore FLSA lawyer near me to know more, contact the Law Offices of SRIS, P.C.

 The modification to the FLSA involves increasing the national minimum wage.
 It has remained the same since 2009.
 In addition, the minimum wage laws passed by many states are higher than $7.25/hour.
-Our FLSA lawyer can provide more information on the modifications made.
+Our FLSA lawyer NYC can provide more information on the modifications made.

 Exemptions to FLSA